captainbrosset/patrickbrosset.com/content/articles/do-you-really-understand-CSS-radial-gradients.md

 ![A copy of the MDN browser compat table for radial-gradient](/assets/radial-gradient/support.png)

-Overall, the function is very well supported across browsers, with the notable exception of the `at` keyword for positioning the ending shape in the gradient box in Safari.
+The function is very well supported across browsers.

-If you really need to use this syntax on Safari, then you're only way is to use the `background-position` property to move the gradient to the right place.

 ---